aergoio/aergolite/README.md

 And probably any other that has support for SQLite.

-Most of these languages are supported via a wrapper.
+Most of these languages are supported via wrappers.

 ## Compiling and installing